Tree Removal & Planting

 - When digging, take care not to cut or damage any exposed roots.

 - Look for signs of pests or disease.
-Refer to Managing Disease and Hazards for more information.
+Refer to Managing Disease and Hazards below for more information.
 Please note that under the Pesticides Act, 2009, it is illegal to use pesticides or chemicals for residential lawn care treatment in Ontario.